fbielejec/fbielejec.github.io/_posts/2018-09-20-parity-import.md

 ---
 **What is a keystore file?**

-An Ethereum keystore file is a file in JSON format which is an encrypted version of your unique Ethereum private key.
+A Ethereum keystore file is a file in JSON format which is an encrypted version of your unique Ethereum private key.
-Basically together with a passphrase this file forms the private key.
+Together with a passphrase this file forms the private key.
-For that exact reason it is safer to access your funds with a keystore file and a passphrase, rather than directly with an unencrypted private key.
+For this exact reason it is safer to access your funds with a keystore file and a passphrase, rather than directly with an unencrypted private key.

 ---